Stargazing - Astrotourism in Connecticut Last Updated: February 2023

 View With the Experts

 Connecticut has quite a few privately operated observatories around the state that offer public viewing on certain nights.
+And be sure to check with each location before venturing out, as hours may change.

-Rolnick Observatory, Westport
+Rolnick Observatory, Westport (header picture)

 Visit Connecticut’s largest public-viewing telescope at the Westport Astronomical Society’s Rolnick Observatory.